IBM/aspera-cli/README.md

 Use this method to install on the native host.

-A Ruby interpreter is required to run the tool or to use the gem and tool.
+A Ruby interpreter is required to run `ascli` or to use the gem and tool.

 Required Ruby version: >= 2.6.